StudiousStacy/frybread-recipe/README.md

 # Frybread Recipe
 This bread is a lot like funnel cake.
-It's a fluffly, light golden brown bread.
+It's a fluffy, light golden brown bread.
 <!DOCTYPE html>
 <html lang="en">
   <head>